South Yemeni crisis: Unification and civil war

 Suffering a loss of more than half its aid from the Soviet Union from 1986 to 1989, and an interest in possible oil reserves on the border between the countries, al-Beidh's government worked toward unification with North Yemen officials.

 Efforts toward unification proceeded from 1988.
 Although the PDRY and the YAR governments declared that they approved a future union in 1972, little progress was made toward unification, and relations were often strained.

-building damaged by the fighting in Aden.
+A building damaged by the fighting in Aden.

 In 1990, North Yemen and South Yemen united into one country, but in February 1994, clashes between northern and southern forces started and quickly developed into a full-scale civil war.
 As northern forces advanced on Aden, al-Beidh declared the establishment of the Democratic Republic of Yemen on 21 May.
 The southern resistance however failed.
 Saleh enlisted Salafi and Jihadist forces to fight against Southern forces of the Yemeni Socialist Party.
 Forces loyal to Ali Nasir also took part.
 Northern forces entered Aden on 7 July, resulting in the sacking of the city.